Public Campaign as a Design Process

 1. Empathize

-Our goal was to uncover environmental issues that felt personal to city residents—something they would care about deeply and act upon.
+Our goal was to identify environmental issues that felt personal to city residents—something they would care about deeply and take action on.

 To do this, we: